wenlzhang/obsidian-link-maintainer/README.md

 - Update file paths while preserving headings and block IDs
 - Preview changes before applying them
 - Batch update all references at once
+- Change logging to track all link updates
+- Configurable settings for link replacement behavior

 ## Use Cases